Click here for the John Martin Family home page. 2nd Generation - Isaac Martin

 Mary Martin, circa 1880

 Mary Irwin Martin was born 3 September 1811 at Derry Township, Westmoreland County, Pennsylvania, and died 4 Mar 1894 in Falls City, Nebraska.
-Her parents were Hugh M. Irwin and Jane Harding (or perhaps Jane Simons?).
+Her parents were Hugh M. Irwin and Jane Simons.

 Isaac made his living through farming but also served, for many years, as a “local preacher” in the Methodist Church.
 He and Mary may have been Baptists in their youth, as the Meigs County marriage records show they were united by James Hovey, a “Minister of the Gospel of the Baptist Church.”
 Both of their obituaries mention their subsequent conversion to Methodism, and even give the dates of these events.
 (Mary, it seems, hesitated more than a year longer than Isaac.)